Efficient AllReduce with Stragglers: Extended Related Work

-\myparab{Rebalancing workloads.} Recent works improve ML training and inference efficiency by optimizing the model parallelization strategy, which can affect data/work sharding across GPUs and the collective communication incurred~\cite{jia2019beyond, zhang2024rethinking, zheng2022alpa, shoeybi2019megatron, rajbhandari2020zero, grattafiori2024llama, narayanan2021efficient, unger2022unity}.
+\myparab{Rebalancing workloads.} Recent works improve the efficiency of distributed ML by optimizing the model parallelization strategy, which can affect data/work sharding across GPUs and the collective communication incurred~\citep{jia2019beyond, zhang2024rethinking, zheng2022alpa, shoeybi2019megatron, rajbhandari2020zero, grattafiori2024llama, narayanan2021efficient, unger2022unity,zhao2024adapcc}.
 Vanilla parallelization strategies evenly shard or replicate the compute and memory load (\ie model weights, input batches, activations, optimizer states, \etc) across GPUs within a group to achieve speedups from parallelization.
-This balances the computation and communication load experienced by each worker, but could introduce resource idling when there are slow-running GPUs in the group.
-Our experiments in \S\ref{sec:motivation} highlighted a significant and persistent straggler even with uniform workload placement.
-Other works identify severe stragglers and balance the workload dynamically to limit their impact~\cite{harlap2016addressing, wu2024falcon, wang2023fluid, lin2025understanding}. \sysname{} directly addresses stragglers at a lower layer of abstraction, within the \allreduce{} kernel, and thus expands on the problems tackled by these works.
+This balances the computation and communication load experienced by each worker, but could introduce resource idling when there are slow GPUs in the group.
+Our experiments in Fig.~\ref{fig:motivation} and \S\ref{subsec:persistence} highlight significant straggler effects even with uniform workload placement.
+Other works identify severe stragglers and balance the workload dynamically to limit their impact~\citep{harlap2016addressing, wu2024falcon, wang2023fluid, lin2025understanding}. \sysname{} directly addresses stragglers at a lower layer of abstraction, within the \allreduce{} kernel, and thus expands on the problems tackled by these works.